-The principal risks identified by the Group are set out on in the Risk Management section of this report.
+The principal risks identified by the Group are set out on in the Risk Management section of Millicom's 2016 Annual Report.

 3. Ethics and Compliance

 The Millicom Ethics and Compliance Team has overall responsibility for the enterprisewide Millicom compliance framework and the anti-bribery and anti-corruption program.
 It also manages the anti-money laundering program and has overall responsibility for investigations and case management.